dodevops/socko/README.md

   Specifying a "-" as the value will scan the complete hierarchy, up to the root node.
 * TYPE: There are different matching types available:
-    * R: The parameter NAME is a regular expression, that has to match the available cartridge names
+    * R: The parameter PATTERN is a regular expression, that has to match the available cartridge names
-    * G: The parameter NAME is a glob expression, that has to match the available cartridge names
+    * G: The parameter PATTERN is a glob expression, that has to match the available cartridge names
-* NAME: expression, based on the TYPE-parameter
+* PATTERN: expression, based on the TYPE-parameter

 If there are no matches, the directive is simply removed from the output file.